ietf-scim-wg/draft-ietf-scim-use-cases/draft-ietf-scim-use-cases-reloaded-02.md

  It only differs from the Single-Tenant Resource Subscriber (RS) by supporting multiple tenants.
 Typically, we see this in SaaS applications.

 ##### Multi-Tenant Resource Subscriber that is the SCIM Server
  It is the most common today for the SCIM Client, typically performing the roles of RM (Resource Manager), RC (Resource Creator), and RU (Resource Updater), to perform CRUD operations on the database of the RS (Resource Subscriber) using the Active Push method.
-This action delivers SCIM Resource Object (SRO) and their SCIM Resource Object Attribute (SROA) to the multi-tenant RS (Resrouce Subscriber).
+This action delivers SCIM Resource Object (SRO) and their SCIM Resource Object Attribute (SROA) to the multi-tenant RS (Resource Subscriber).
- A good example would be a SaaS application (most commonly a multi-tenant applications) that creates its own database of objects for its own use, obtaining the objects from a central IdM (Identity Management) system.
+ A good example would be a SaaS application (most commonly a Multi-tenant applications) that creates its own database of objects for its own use, obtaining the objects from a central IdM (Identity Management) system.

 ~~~
                                               Provision Domain